anontechnology/vault-python-sdk/README.md

 import vizivault
 ```

-Alternatively you can just take the vault class
+Alternatively, it is possible to just take the vault class:

 ```
 from vizivault import ViziVault
 ```

 ### Authentication
-You must provide an application identifier or api key for all operations to identify you and your application to the vault for authenticaion.
-For data insertion you need to provide a valid encryption key.
-For data retrieval you need to apply a valid decryption key.
+You must provide an application identifier or api key for all operations, to identify you and your application to the vault for authenticaion.
+For data insertion, a valid encryption key is necessary.
+For data retrieval, a valid decryption key is necessary.

-We recommend at a minimum putting your encryption and decryption key locally in a secure location and refer to it with a filehandle.
+We recommend at a minimum putting your encryption and decryption key locally in a secure location, such as a local file on disk.

 ### Quick start